sdorof1/java-persistence-frameworks-comparison/README.md

 # Java repository layer frameworks comparison

-Comparison of usage of non-JPA SQL mapping (persistence) frameworks for Java (Jooq, Spring JDBCTemplate etc.).
+Comparison of usage of non-JPA SQL mapping (persistence) frameworks for Java (Jooq, Spring JDBCTemplate, MyBatis etc.).

-We are not comparing performance (that'll be maybe added later), but rather how are these frameworks used for everyday tasks.
+We are not comparing performance, but rather how are these frameworks used for everyday tasks.

 We prepared some common scenarios, which you typically need to implement data-centric application, and then we implemented these scenarios using various non-JPA DB layer frameworks.
+This project should serve
+- as point of reference when deciding for SQL mapping framework
+- as a template of common framework usage scenarios (see scenarios below)
+- to document best practices of such common usages (**comments are welcomed!**)

 ## Frameworks compared

 * Spring JDBCTemplate (see [implementation](src/main/java/com/clevergang/dbtests/repository/impl/jdbctemplate/JDBCDataRepositoryImpl.java))
 * jOOQ (see [implementation](src/main/java/com/clevergang/dbtests/repository/impl/jooq/JooqDataRepositoryImpl.java))

 We tried to find optimal (== most readable) implementation in every framework, but comments are welcomed!
-There are lot of comments explaining why we chose to such implementation and some FIXMEs on places which we do not like, but which cannot be implemented differently or which we do not know how to improve...
+There are lot of comments explaining why we chose to such implementation and some FIXMEs on places which we do not like, but which cannot be implemented differently or which we have troubles to improve...

 ## Scenarios implemented